 The Cybersecurity and Privacy Law certificate has been approved for 15 hours of on-demand Continuing Legal Education (CLE) credits in the state of Minnesota.
 Please email email@example.com with questions about CLE credits in other states or for other continued learning credits.

-IAPP CPE credits are approved for the Information Privacy Law course.
+International Association of Privacy Professionals (IAPP) continuing privacy education (cpe) credits are approved for the Information Privacy Law course.

 If you are an organization interested in sending multiple employees, please contact firstname.lastname@example.org to inquire about corporate rates and opportunities.